 Church Services in St. Padarn’s

-In accordance with Welsh Government Instructions, there will be NO Services in Church on Sunday 25th October, Sunday 1st November or Sunday 8th November 2020.
-The Zoom Service of Morning Prayer in English will be at 11 a.m and Evening Prayer in Welsh at 3 p.m.
+Every Sunday at present, the Zoom Service of Morning Prayer in English will be at 11 a.m and Evening Prayer in Welsh at 3 p.m.

 Revd.
 Becky Evans’ last Sunday in Bro Padarn as Assistant Curate 30 August 2020